scalawithcats/scala-with-cats/src/pages/case-studies/testing/index.md

 }
 ```

-Now let's suppose we're writing unit tests for `UptimeService`.
+Now, suppose we're writing unit tests for `UptimeService`.
-We want to test its ability to sum uptimes
+We want to test its ability to sum values,
-using the `TestUptimeClient` to provide the raw data.
+regardless of where it is getting them from.
-Here's an example using `assert`:
+Here's an example:

 ```tut:book:fail
 def testTotalUptime() = {